BY Alina Livneva POSTED 12th of June 2018 17:00 GMT

 Kandinsky was the father of so-called lyrical abstraction, defined by softness and delicacy of the visual language.
 It was opposed by geometric abstract painting, founded by one of the famous geometric abstract artists Piet Mondrian (1872-1944).
 A Dutch master, he suggested the artistic system, called Neoplasticism.
 As well as lyrical abstraction, it also depicted the ideal world.
 But it was a different world – rough, rational and severe.
 His paintings were the hints at the upcoming totalitarian systems.
 Mondrian applied exclusively right angles, created by parallel and perpendicular lines; the palette included only prime colors (red, yellow and blue), as well as non-colors, like white, grey and black.
 The surface was flat and even, so nothing can disturb the ultimate balance, embodied in the regular grate composition.

-Vincent van Gogh, another French artist, is an example of Post-Impressionism.
+The next on the list of abstract artists is Vincent van Gogh, another French artist, is an example of Post-Impressionism.
 Vincent van Gogh focused more on color and light in his works, giving the impression of light dancing on the fields and meadows he drew.
 The artist had a very limited following during his lifetime, however, Vincent van Gogh 's artistic style had a huge impact on many artists who followed.
 Vincent van Gogh works established or laid the foundation for the development of the Fauvism, Expressionism, and Modernism.
 These are the art schools of the 20th century.
 Vincent Van Gogh (1853-1890).

 Theo van Doesburg | Paul Klee

-The ideas of Neoplasticism were also developed by another painter from Netherlands – Theo van Doesburg (1883-1931).
+The ideas of Neoplasticism were also developed by another painter from Netherlands –Theo van Doesburg (1883-1931).
 He formulated the theoretical bases of Neoplasticism in the articles, published in “De Stijl” magazine.
 Theo van Doesburg described his own vision of beauty, which has to accurately reflect the absolute laws of Life.
 The master saw the greatest flaw of the contemporary culture in the fact it attempts to anthropomorphize the world, whilst it has no certain appearance.
 Those laws are plastically represented through numbers and figures.
 Straight lines and spectral colours were the basic elements of that visual Universe.
 Theo van Doesburg assumed them to be the only elements that reveal the truth about existence, hiding the distracting flourish of the surrounding reality.
 Therefore, the target of any artist is to pave the way to those hidden values.

 |Theo van Doesburg||Paul Klee|